snipsco/snips-issues/.github/ISSUE_TEMPLATE/bug_report.md

 Platform Version, OS, Assistant installed, etc..

 **Logs**
-Add any other logs, stack traces, screenshots or even videos that could help for this issue investigation.
+Add any other logs, stack traces, screenshots or even videos that could help for this issue investigation. (e.g. `snips-watch -vvv` in case of dialogue issues)

 **Additional information**
 If you have some details you want to share or the root cause seems identified, put it here.